-The majority of our students complete the program in 5 or 6 years, with the modal time being equally distributed between the two.
+The majority of our students complete the program in 5 years.

-Additionally, 3 ABD (All But Dissertation) students are already under contract in full-time academic positions prior to completing their PhD and do not show up in the statistics above because they have not technically yet graduated.
+Additionally, 1 ABD (All But Dissertation) student is already under contract in a full-time academic position prior to completing their PhD and does not show up in the statistics above because they have not technically yet graduated.

-Placement of the 46 graduates and 3 ABD students employed (part-time and full-time) in institutions of higher education is distributed among the following universities or colleges:
+Placement of the 45 graduates and 1 ABD student employed (part-time and full-time) in institutions of higher education is distributed among the following universities or colleges:

-Baptist University of the Américas, Baylor University, Berry College, Campbell University, Catawba Valley Community College, Central Texas College, Freed-Hardeman University, Gardner-Webb University, George W. Truett Theological Seminary, Harding University, Houston Baptist University, Johnson University, Judson College, Loyola University, Memphis Theological Seminary, Morthland College, Pepperdine University, Simpson University, Southwest Assemblies of God University, Sterling College, Tyler Junior College, University of Mary Hardin-Baylor, Valparaiso University, and Yellowstone Theological Institute.
+Baylor University, Berry College, Catawba Valley Community College, Freed-Hardeman University, Gardner-Webb University, George W. Truett Theological Seminary, Harding University, Johnson University, Judson College, Loyola University, McLennan Community College, Memphis Theological Seminary, Pepperdine University, Princeton Theological Seminary, Simpson University, Southwest Assemblies of God University, University of Mary Hardin-Baylor, Valparaiso University, and Yellowstone Theological Institute.